 It is probably this hunt to which Nennius alludes in the mirabilia section of Historia Brittonum.
-Nennius says that Arthur and his dog Cabal hunted a boar named Troynt in the country of Buelt.
+Nennius says that Arthur and his dog Cabal (Caval) hunted a boar named Troynt in the country of Buelt.

 Twrch Trwyth’s name signifies “king’s boar” and the creature is probably identical to Orc Treith of Irish legend (Chambers, 72).
-Twrch Trwyth may also be the origin of Tortain in a French legend and has even been suggested as the origin of Tor, son of Ares.
+Twrch Trwyth may also be the origin of Tortain in a French legend and has even been suggested as the origin of Tor, son of Aries.

 A coastal location where Twrch Trwyth and his piglets are first encountered, but they escape into the sea.

 An estuary where Twrch Trwyth and his piglets are spotted, but they manage to escape again by swimming away.

 A wooded glen where the boar and his piglets are sighted, but they evade capture.
 [More]

 A valley where Twrch Trwyth is found but escapes again.

 A hill where Twrch Trwyth is seen but remains elusive.
 [More]

 A lake where one of Twrch Trwyth’s piglets is captured using a magical leash.
 See Linligwan.